awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 + Maven 3.6 or later
 + An Amazon SNS topic that you use in the Java code.
 For information, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html).

-**Note**: You must set up inbound rules for the security group to connect to the database.
-You can set up one inbound rule for your development environment and another for Elastic Beanstalk (which will host the application).
-Setting up an inbound rule essentially means enabling an IP address to use the database.
-Once you set up the inbound rules, you can connect to the database from a client such as MySQL Workbench.
-For information about setting up security group inbound rules, see [Controlling Access with Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html).

 ## Create an IntelliJ project named BlogAurora

 Create an IntelliJ project that is used to create the web application.